sonic-net/SONiC/thermal-control-design.md

 It will be a routing function to check whether the policies was hit an the fan speed need to adjust, and also run vendor specific thermal control algorithm.

-Suggest below policies that will be applied:
+Below policies are examples that can be applied:

 - Set PWM to full speed if one of PS units is not present

 - Set PWM to full speed if one of FAN drawers is not present or one of tachometers is broken present

-- Set the fan speed to a consant value (60% of full speed) Kernel thermal control functions was disabled.
+- Set the fan speed to a consant value (60% of full speed) thermal control functions was disabled.

 FAN status led and PSU status led shall also be set accordingly when policy meet.

 Policy check functions will go through the device status and adjus the fan speed if necessary, these check will be preformed by calling the platform new API.

-Vendor specific init function and clean up function will be performed at the beginning of the task and at then end of the task.

 A thermal control daemon class will be deifined with above functions defined, vendors will be allowed to have their own implementation.